Workplace burnout is reportedly on the rise and there is lots being said about what to do about it. What happens if there's a simpler option?

 Today’s post is not the one I originally sat down to write.
 I realise that makes no difference to you whatsoever, for me though, it’s an accountability thing!
 Writing takes time, research, energy and focus.
 I am not the one that words spew freely across the proverbial page for.

-So before I get too sidetracked, I’m typing this as a promise that my intended, and fully researched piece on the impact of Covid-19 on our future workforce, inspired by a very robust conversation with my Gen Zs and their mates, will be up next (linked text coming soon).
+So before I get too sidetracked, I’m typing this as a promise that my intended, and fully researched piece on the impact of Covid-19 on our future workforce, inspired by a very robust conversation with my Gen Zs and their mates, will be up next.
 Instead, last night I was inspired by an open question posted in a very cool CPO forum I subscribe to:

-“Hi I’m looking at creating a guide defining our ways of working for the entire organisation – has anyone done this sort of work before that would be happy to share the structure/format of what’s worked?”
+“Hi I’m looking at creating a guide on how to define company culture and communicate it throughout the entire organisation – has anyone done this sort of work before that would be happy to share the structure/format of what’s worked?”

 So I’ve chosen to type this post this morning to jot down my learnings in this department.
 I’m hoping it will make for lighter work for anyone reading it.
-It’s not a fixed template, but a list of ideas that have transpired from my learnings over the past many years.
+It’s not a fixed template, but a list of ideas that have transpired from my learnings on how to define company culture over the past many years.

 You’ll make your own adjustments to suit your organisation, but I’m hoping it will at least give you a starting point.
 I know fully that you are juggling too much right now to have to get bogged down by some of these details.
 Get started.
 Have fun!